 - What happens if it fails outside of the warranty period?

 We recommend the following:

-1) BBB rating and approval.
+- Better Business Bureau rating and approval.
 All reputable internet companies have some sort of certification.
 BBB has proven to be reliable across the US as an agency that has gone in and actually verified the business and their operation.

-2) It should go without saying, always check the information on the provider.
+- It should go without saying, always check the information on the provider.
 There are many websites with incomplete or non-existent addresses and contact information.
 Never purchase a unit from an address you can not verify on Google Maps or other satellite mapping software.

-3) Most of the major manufacturers now add or list their "authorized retailers" on THEIR website.
+- Most of the major manufacturers now add or list their "authorized retailers" on THEIR website.
 Don't be fooled by internet sites that state "authorized dealer" because it is easy to copy and paste graphics on a website.
 If you are unsure, call the manufacturer directly and verify the provider is an authorized retailer.

-4) Check references.
+- Check references.
 If you don't know someone who has purchased from a supplier, ask for a reference.
 A reputable retailer will be able to refer you to either a health organization or forum that can give you an honest assessment.
 Testimonials on a website are nice but are easily fabricated.

 Answer: Yes, Medicare does often cover oxygen therapy.
 The most common Medicare solution includes a home oxygen concentrator and a supply of oxygen tanks for portability.
 Some Medicare providers also have portable oxygen concentrators a patient can rent or borrow for travel.
 There are also some Medicare providers do provide portable oxygen concentrators for portability.
-If you are you are ALREADY receiving oxygen tanks through Medicare, it is unlikely Medicare will cover a portable oxygen concentrator but we recommend talking to your current provider.
+If you ALREADY receiving oxygen tanks through Medicare, it is unlikely Medicare will cover a portable oxygen concentrator but we recommend talking to your current provider.

-4. Does Insurance cover Oxygen Concentrators?
+Does Insurance cover Oxygen Concentrators?

+Is a prescription required?
 Answer: Prescriptions are required for the purchase of a concentrator.
 This legal requirement actually protects the customer in two ways: the first is that it helps ensure the customer is getting a product that will meet their needs; the second is that it again helps distinguish the reputable suppliers from ones who are operating outside standard legal parameters.